feathr-ai/feathr/README.md

 ## Documentation

 For more details on Feathr, read our [documentation](https://linkedin.github.io/feathr/).
+For Python API references, read the [Python API Reference](https://feathr.readthedocs.io/).

 ## Running Feathr on Azure with 3 Simple Steps